donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Defrag-SQL.md

 When DBCC INDEXDEFRAG is run, index defragmentation occurs serially.
 This means that the operation on a single index is performed using a single thread.
 No parallelism occurs.
 Also, operations on multiple indexes from the same DBCC INDEXDEFRAG statement are performed on one index at a time.

 DBCC INDEXDEFRAG also compacts the pages of an index, taking into consideration the fill factor specified when the index was created.
 Any empty pages created because of this compaction are removed.
-For more information, see <span>[Specify Fill Factor for an Index](http://msdn.microsoft.com/en-us/library/ms177459.aspx)</span>.
+For more information, see [Specify Fill Factor for an Index](http://msdn.microsoft.com/en-us/library/ms177459.aspx).

 If an index spans more than one file, DBCC INDEXDEFRAG defragments one file at a time.
 Pages do not migrate between files.